Jitesh117/jitesh117.github.io/content/vim_stuff/buffers-windows-and-tabs-in-vim.md

 - For quick navigation between different files.
 - When you want to keep files open but not necessarily visible.
 - When dealing with a large number of files.
-- When you need to perform operations across multiple files
+- When you need to perform operations across multiple files.

 ## When to use windows

 - When you need to view different parts of the same file simultaneously.
 - For comparing the contents of different files side by side.
-- When yo uwant to see the resutls of a command in separate view.
+- When you want to see the results of a command in a separate view.
 - When you need to maintain different cursor positions in the same file.
 - For keeping a "scratch" space open while working on a main file.